belgioio/belgioio.github.io/_pages/about.md

 ### About me

 I am an Assistant Professor at the Division of Decision and Control Systems (DCS) at KTH Royal Institute of Technology in Stockholm, Sweden.
-I am also a Digital Futures Fellow and a faculty member of the Wallenberg AI, Autonomous Systems and Software Program (WASP).
-Prior to joining KTH, I was a Senior Scientist at the Automatic Control Laboratory (ifA) at ETH Zurich in Switzerland.
+I am also a Digital Futures Fellow and a Wallenberg AI, Autonomous Systems and Software Program (WASP) Faculty.

+Previously, I was a Senior Scientist at the Automatic Control Laboratory (ifA) at ETH Zurich in Switzerland, and an affiliated researcher at the National Centre of Competence in Research on Dependable, Ubiquitous (NCCR) Automation.

 ### My research